crnjaja/PrivadoID/README.md

 <!-- KYC KYB -->
 ## Know Your Customer / Know Your Business

+Know Your Customer - KYC and KYB Know Your Business - KYB are regulatory and due diligence processes used to verify the identity of clients and prevent illegal activities such as money laundering and fraud.

+KYC involves a series of checks that financial institutions must conduct to verify the identity of their clients.
+This includes gathering information such as name, address, date of birth, and proof of identity (e.g., passport, driver's license).
+The aim is to ensure that clients are who they claim to be and to assess the risk they may pose.
+KYC procedures typically involve a Customer Indentification Program - CIP, collecting and verifying customer identification information, Customer Due Diligence - CDD, assessing the customer's risk profile based on their background and transactional behavior and continuous monitoring.

+In the context of SSI and digital identity, KYC can be enhanced by using VCs allowing secure and real-time verification while maintaining privacy.

+KYB is a similar process but focuses on verifying the legitimacy and details of businesses rather than individuals.
+Both KYC and KYB are essential components of anti-money-laundering- AML and counter financing - CTF frameworks, helping to mitigate risks and comply with regulatory requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Airdrop -->
 ## Airdrop

+Airdrops are a distribution mechanisme in the cryptocurrency and blockchain ecosystem where tokens or coins are sent to user's wallets, typically for free.
+The purpose is often to promote new projects, increase the circulation of a token or reward loyal users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DAPPS -->
 ## dApps

+Decentralized applications, commonly known as dApps, are software applications that run on a blockchain or decentralized network rather than being hosted on centralized servers.
+They utilize smart contracts to facilitate various functions, providing transparency, security, and trust without a central authority.

+In the context of SSI, dApps can be used to create, manage, and verify decentralized identities.
+For example, a dApp could allow users to store their verifiable credentials in a digital wallet, manage access to their personal data, and prove their identity to service providers without relying on a centralized identity authority.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>